How To Promote Your Brand

 While it’s important to be active on social media to establish your brand, there is such a thing as being too involved.
 First of all, you don’t want to spam people by promoting too much content.
 Being overwhelmed with information will turn people off, and you don’t want to be known for promoting yourself too much.
 Secondly, while you personally want to be very active as the leader of your small business, you might also want to let the marketing wing of your company handle the job for themselves.
 You might be in charge, but you are only one person, and it’s good to share the spotlight when possible.

-Prove that you’re here to stay
+Prove that your brand is here to stay

 In order to brand your business effectively, you want to prove that you have staying power.
 Think about your business and where it’s headed in the future.
 What are you doing to embrace future trends in the business world?
 Will people still identify with your brand in five years?
 What about in 10, or 20?
-Your promotional message should be one of long-term potential.
-Your goal is not only to service customers’ needs now, but also to earn their loyalty for the long haul.
+Your promotional message should be one of the long-term potentials.
+Your goal is not only to service customers’ needs now but also to earn their loyalty for the long haul.

 Branding is a long, arduous process, but if you promote your brand effectively, the results can be incredible.

 - Black Friday and the importance of branding - December 2, 2013

 - Brand Identity Is Crucial For Small Business Success - November 21, 2013